xianghancui/Xianghan-Cui-HomePage/index.md

 ## More Readings

-- <a href="https://mp.weixin.qq.com/s/2UJfXPuahXZYeTqhgBQnAw" target='_blank' title='WELCOME to my ORCID👋'>A brief introduction on this site</a>
+- <a href="https://mp.weixin.qq.com/s/2UJfXPuahXZYeTqhgBQnAw" target='_blank' title='ExtPage of Cui'>A brief introduction on this site</a>
+- <a href="https://mp.weixin.qq.com/s/9vvqGsZa_xuVCCbbocTZyA" target='_blank' title=''>Do repeating and non-repeating FRBs have the same statistical origin?</a>

 Coming soon for more...
 [<img src="https://user-images.githubusercontent.com/98388425/152090590-0ecd50d8-2885-46c7-93e6-d794632297a7.jpg" width="30" title='Return to TOP' align="right"/>](#jump)